-- The employer is required to do so by court order or state or federal law. - The employee authorizes the deduction in writing. - The employer withholds wages according to an approved retirement plan. - A deduction to cover health, welfare or pension contributions is authorized by a wage or collective bargaining agreement.
+- The employer is required to do so by court order. - The employer is required to do so by state or federal law. - The employee authorizes the deduction in writing. - The employer withholds wages according to an approved retirement plan. - A deduction to cover health, welfare, or pension contributions is authorized by a wage or collective bargaining agreement. - The employer presents evidence that a hearing officer or an administrative law judge believes warrants an offset.

-An employer may not otherwise require an employee to rebate, refund, offset or return part of the employee's wage, salary or compensation.
+An employer may not otherwise require an employee to rebate, refund, offset, or return part of the employee's wage, salary, or compensation.
 (Utah Code \S 34-28-3(6), (7).)